LuChengTHU/dpm-solver/example_v2/score_sde_jax/README.md

 # Score-Based Generative Model with DPM-Solver

-We support the Jax version for DPM-Solver in this repo.
+We support the JAX version for DPM-Solver in this repo.
 The example command can be found in `sample.sh`.
-We used the `cifar10_ddpmpp_deep_continuous` pretrained checkpoint.
+We used the `cifar10_ddpmpp_deep_continuous` pretrained `checkpoint_8` in [Yang Song's google drive](https://drive.google.com/drive/folders/1F74y6G_AGqPw8DG5uhdO_Kf9DCX1jKfL).

+The stats file for evaluating the FID on CIFAR-10 is the same as the original repo.
+You can download [`cifar10_stats.npz`](https://drive.google.com/file/d/14UB27-Spi8VjZYKST3ZcT8YVhAluiFWI/view?usp=sharing)  and save it to `assets/stats/`.

 <br />